wp-plugins/hacklog-remote-image-autosave/readme.txt

 == Changelog ==
+= 2.0.0 =
+* rewrtie the plugin at all.Now ,many bugs has been fixed.the plugin now works well.

 = 1.0.2 =
 * fixed the bug when the hacklog remote attachment does not exists,the plugin will not save remote images.